The Seventh Seal (1957)

 Antonius Block: I met Death today.
 We are playing chess.

-Jöns: Who will take care of that child.
-God, the devil, the nothingness?
-The nothingness, perhaps?
+Jöns: Who will take care care of that child?
+Is it the angels or God or Satan or the emptiness?
+The emptiness, Sire?

 Antonius Block: It can't be so!